Grease Management Ordinance Enforcement Procedures & Appeals

 - Noncompliance.
 If the owner continues to violate the provisions set forth in this article or fails to initiate or complete corrective action in response to a NOV, or a City-approved plan to rectify a violation, the Director may pursue one or more of the following options at the Director's sole discretion:

 - Pump the grease interceptor and place the appropriate charge on the facility's City of Tampa utility bill;

 - Terminate sanitary sewer service as provided in Section 26-52 of the City of Tampa Code;

 - Refer any violation by any facility or owner for enforcement for any or all applicable remedies or penalties.

 Food Service facility owner or owner is defined in Section 26-303 Definitions as follows: Food service facility owner or owner means in case of individual food service facilities, the owner or proprietor of the food service facility.
 Where the facility is a franchise operation, the owner of the franchise is the responsible person or entity.
-Where the facility is owned by a partnership, corporation, or other type of business entity, the individual who is authorized to legally act on behalf of the business entity under Florida State law shall be the responsible person.
+Where the facility is owned by a partnership, corporation, or other types of business entity, the individual who is authorized to legally act on behalf of the business entity under Florida State law shall be the responsible person.
 Where two or more food service facilities have a common grease interceptor, the owner shall be the individual who owns or assumes control of the grease interceptor or the property on which the grease interceptor is located.
-Owner shall also mean his duly authorized representatives, employees or agents.
+The owner shall also mean his duly authorized representatives, employees or agents.